 - Journal Club – Students read and analyze peer-reviewed journal articles and present their findings to the class for discussion.
 Skills are progressively built around background research, analysis of methods, findings & results, critique, and future research.

 - Σ Week – A week where the entire school comes together to work on a project.
 Students are group by mixed grade levels and are challenged to work in both Sciences & Humanities.
 Previous topics have included Water, Ethics, and Failure.

 - Academic Portfolios – Students develop an artistic piece around a math or science topic to be showcased at the end of the year

 - Pop-up Science Museum – NOCCA academic spaces are transformed into interactive science discovery arenas.
 Students from area elementary schools are invited to interact with current NOCCA students to explore the intersection of the arts and sciences through a variety of hands on activities curated from the Academic Studio sciences curriculum.

 NOCCA’s Integrated Sciences curriculum consists of four interdisciplinary year-long courses: 9th grade Integrated Sciences I (Physics & Algebra I Focus), 10th Integrated Sciences II (Biology & Geometry Focus), 11th Integrated Sciences III (Environmental Science & Algebra II Focus), and 12th Integrated Sciences IV (Bioengineering and Calculus Focus).
 While each course has a main focus, topics are not compartmentalized but instead spiraled throughout all four years.
+Several projects span more than a single year (listed below).
 Furthermore, topics emphasize historical context and connection to humanities and arts, preparing students for college and post-secondary success.